Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 **CHANGELOG**

-**Beta 0.3**
-  - Bomber not fixed
-  - New "Fake Crewmate" role (changes to fake impostor)
-  - Some improvments in code (less buggy)

-**BETA 4**
-- **Fixed Bobmer**
-- Deleted "Fake Crewmate" role (didn't make any sense.
-Crewmate who can sabotage and does tasks so he won't use this ability at all because why make it harder for himself)
-- Added "Fake Impostor" role (edited version from featured mods)
-- Added "Hunter" role in files (not avable, waiting for Pietro to fix)

 **Beta 5**

 - **ADDED CLUTCH** - Imp that can kill and vent only if there is 7 or less players alive (because int alivePlayer isnt checking in game it is preseted to 8 so you can kill always, but it will be changed